nichiesystems/uswdocs/src/faq/android/en/bitcoin/how-scurdex-recommends-transaction-fee-for-bitcoin.md

-# How Unstoppable recommends transaction fee for Bitcoin?
+# How Scurdex recommends transaction fee for Bitcoin?

 Some of the better made non-custodial wallets incl.
-Unstoppable estimate the required transaction fee amount in order for the Bitcoin transaction to be included within the next block.
+Scurdex estimate the required transaction fee amount in order for the Bitcoin transaction to be included within the next block.

 The fee recommendation setting for Bitcoin provides multiple fee levels: